All Episodes

 How long did this guy go to jail for the crime against you?

-And so that sentence was combined with mine and with the five other arrests that were put down to misdemeanors, and he did around two years in prison for everything combined.
+And so that sentence was combined with mine and with the five other arrests that were pledged down to misdemeanors.

 And he's been released since then.

-And uh I hope he's not living five blocks from your house like you found out months after the assault took place.
+And I hope he's not living five blocks from your house like you found out months after the assault took place.

-Um I don't feel safe.
+I don't feel safe.

-And uh, you know, I hope everyone there, no one should be a victim of crime, regardless of party belief.
+And, you know, I hope everyone there, no one should be a victim of crime, regardless of party belief.

 I think you and I both agree with that.

-And you know, I I hope anybody with a brain agrees with that.
+Anybody with a brain agrees with that?

 Anybody.